This post may contain affiliate links. Please read my disclosure policy.

 - ¼ teaspoon salt

-- For the Glaze:
+For the lemon glaze:

-- 1 cup confectioners' sugar
+- 1 cup powdered sugar (115g)

-- 2-3 tablespoons fresh lemon juice plus more if needed for desired consistency
+- 2 tablespoons fresh lemon juice plus more if needed for desired consistency

-- 1 teaspoon lemon zest for garnish if desired
+- 1 teaspoon lemon zest for garnish, if desired

 - Add 1 tablespoon of lemon zest and 2 tablespoons of fresh lemon juice.
 Gently blend on low until incorporated, scrapping down sides with a spatula as needed.